Our Surgeons

 Shoulder, Elbow & Hand Surgeon

-I am a founding partner in a group private practice setting at Domain Orthopaedic alongside three other subspecialist orthopaedic surgeons covering hip, knee, foot and ankle and tumour surgery.
-All have public hospital appointments at Auckland City Hospital.
+I am a founding partner in a group private practice setting at Domain Orthopaedics alongside three other subspecialist orthopaedic surgeons covering hip, knee, foot and ankle and tumour surgery.

 Surgical Expertise